mikhailter/art-book-next-legacy/README.md

 --

-The goal was to adapt previous art-book-next theme coversions for ArkOS, fix icons, clean some styles and disable marque.
+The goal was to fix previous art-book-next theme coversions for ArkOS